Change Healthcare: Response

 On March 1, 2024, UnitedHealth Group's Optum division launched a Temporary Funding Assistance Program to assist with short-term cash flow needs for providers who received payments that were processed by Change Healthcare.
 The American Hospital Association (AHA) criticized the program due to its terms and conditions, specifically Optum's ability to recoup funds "immediately and without prior notification" and to "change the agreement simply by providing notice."

-On March 5, 2024, the U.S. Department of Health and Human Services announced financial flexibilities for hospitals impacted by the attack.
-The American Hospital Association (AHA) was critical of these measures, stating that the proposed flexibilities were "not an adequate whole of government response."
+On March 5, 2024, the U.S. Department of Health and Human Services announced financial flexibility for hospitals impacted by the attack.
+The American Hospital Association (AHA) was critical of these measures, stating that the proposed flexibility was "not an adequate whole of government response."

 On March 12, 2024, UnitedHealth CEO Andrew Witty was summoned to a meeting by the Biden administration, which was attended by healthcare providers across the sector.
 During this meeting, HHS Secretary Xavier Becerra and White House domestic policy chief Neera Tanden urged UnitedHealth Group leadership to increase the amount of funding available to impacted providers.

-As of April 16, 2024, UnitedHealth Group had advanced payments of over $6 billion in assistance to health care providers affected by the cybersecurity attack.
+As of April 16, 2024, UnitedHealth Group had advanced payments of over $6 billion in assistance to healthcare providers affected by the cybersecurity attack.

+On May 1, 2024, UnitedHealth Group CEO Andrew Witty testified before the Senate Finance Committee, and on May 2, before the House Energy and Commerce Committee, regarding the cyberattack.
+Witty confirmed that the attackers gained access through a Citrix remote access portal that lacked multi-factor authentication.
+According to Witty's testimony, the attackers first accessed Change Healthcare systems on February 12, 2024, and moved laterally for nine days, exfiltrating approximately six terabytes of data before deploying ransomware on February 21.
+In December 2024, the Judicial Panel on Multidistrict Litigation consolidated dozens of class action lawsuits arising from the breach into multi-district litigation (MDL No. 3108) in the United States District Court for the District of Minnesota, proceeding on two tracks: one for individuals whose data was compromised and another for healthcare providers seeking damages related to service disruptions.

-On May 13, 2025, Ordered by President Donald Trump an RFI (Request For Information) was issued and announced by the U.S. Department of health and the U.S. Food and Drug Administration (FDA) to help eliminate and identify unnecessary regulations, regulated and ordered prior to Donald Trump's term as president of the United States.
-This order, also known as a 10-1 deregulation order, allows and implements the relationships between patients, consumers, providers, and corporations to maintain and increase healthcare services for the public.
+On May 13, 2025, an RFI (Request For Information) was issued by the U.S. Department of Health and Human Services and the U.S. Food and Drug Administration (FDA) following an order from President Donald Trump.
+The RFI sought to identify regulations implemented prior to Trump's presidency that could be considered unnecessary.
+This order, also known as a "10-to-1 deregulation order," aimed to modify regulatory frameworks affecting interactions among patients, consumers, healthcare providers, and corporations to maintain and expand public healthcare services.